jba123/evm-londoncoin/README.md

    }
 }
 ```
-It is possible to enable evm-babble to control certain accounts by providing a
+It is possible to enable evm-londoncoin to control certain accounts by providing a
 list of encrypted private keys in the keystore directory.
 With these private keys,
-evm-babble will be able to sign transactions on behalf of the accounts associated
+evm-londoncoin will be able to sign transactions on behalf of the accounts associated
 with the keys.

 ```
-host:~/.evm-babble/keystore$ tree
+host:~/.evm-londoncoin/keystore$ tree
 .
 ├── UTC--2016-02-01T16-52-27.910165812Z--629007eb99ff5c3539ada8a5800847eacfc25727
 ├── UTC--2016-02-01T16-52-28.021010343Z--e32e14de8b81d8d3aedacb1868619c74a68feab0